argenos/nldates-obsidian/README.md

 If a date is not recognized, the link won't be created.

+**New in v0.4.0**: It's now possible to use the Obsidian URI to open daily notes using natural language by using the nldates action `obsidian://nldates?day=<date here>`

 ## Commands and hotkeys

 Starting on v0.3.2, in addition to the hotkey (default `CTRL/CMD + Y`) to parse the selected date, the following commands are also available: